EmilStenstrom/django-components/README.md

 {% endcomponent_block %}
 ```

 Since the header block is unspecified, it's taken from the base template.
-If you put this in a template, and send in date=2020-06-06, this is what's rendered:
+If you put this in a template, and pass in `date=2020-06-06`, this is what gets rendered:

 ```htmldjango
 <div class="calendar-component">